Grange Park (neighbourhood): Character

 Shops in Baldwin Village a commercial enclave that has developed around Baldwin Avenue.

 Grange Park is a mixed, but predominantly residential neighbourhood.
 The residential stock varies from working men's cottages built in the 1800s to semi-detached homes to mansions.
 Many of the buildings have been converted to commercial use, including art galleries within the vicinity of the Art Gallery of Ontario, restaurants and offices.
-Many of the homes are rented to students of the Ontario College of Art & Design, located on McCaul Street, and the University of Toronto, located to the north.
+Many of the homes are rented to students of the Ontario College of Art & Design, located on McCaul Street, and the St. George campus of the University of Toronto, located to the north.

 In the western section, the businesses of Chinatown extend east from Spadina along Dundas to nearly Beverley, while the side streets have remained residential.
 The eastern section, along University Avenue, is predominantly institutional buildings facing on University Avenue.
 The buildings are higher than the neighbourhood and more recently built, and have expanded westward into the neighbourhood.
 Beverley Street north of Dundas has several century-old mansions on both sides of the street, some converted from residential to office uses, and others converted to multi-unit buildings.

 East-west, the main street of the neighbourhood is Dundas Street, a street of commercial buildings.
 North-south, the main streets are Beverly Street and McCaul Street.
 A commercial enclave has developed around Baldwin Avenue between Beverley and McCaul Streets named 'Baldwin Village' of converted residences housing restaurants of numerous cuisines, and stores of arts, gifts and curios.
 The residences of the north side of Dundas Street between Beverley and McCaul (across from the AGO) have all been converted to art galleries.

 OCAD University's Sharp Centre for Design.
 The university's campus is located in Grange Park.

 The homes of the east side of McCaul Street from Dundas south were demolished and the Village by The Grange residential and commercial complex was built.
 When it was built in 1980, it was a rare example in Toronto of a low-rise apartment complex with mixed commercial uses being built after several decades of high-rise apartment building construction in the downtown core.